AdolphusEnvy/Master-thesis-project/Master thesis timeline.md

 * 	(apply for an  account on DAS5 or surfsara)

 ## Till 6th Jan, Reading literatures
-Read about three pieces of document, and wri
+Read about three pieces of document, and write down
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzMzNjUyNTA3LC0xMzU5NjUyMzE2LDEwND
+eyJoaXN0b3J5IjpbNjQ0ODU4NjY4LC0xMzU5NjUyMzE2LDEwND
 gxNDYzNDhdfQ==
 -->